 Northwest University ID Cards

 Students are required to present their Northwest University ID Card for admission to the Caf, athletic events, and the Eagle Fitness Center.
-It is also required to check out materials from the Hurst Library (and other cooperating institutions’ libraries) and for the recording of Spiritual Life & Student Life event attendance.
+It is also required to check out materials from the Hurst Library (and other cooperating institutions’ libraries) or to use Flex Dollars at the Caf or Aerie Café.

 Enforcing these requirements consistently helps to ensure that students are getting the most for their investment.